yochaigal/cairn/wip/2e/forest-seeds.md

 | **19**  | Treeline Heights   | Swaying Plants     |
 | **20**  | War Route          | Tree Carvings      |

 > If some of the results seem incongruous, that's OK!
-Create questions from the juxtaposition, such as "Why _is_ there an old logging road leading to the bandit's hideout?"
+Turn these juxtapositions into questions like "Why _is_ there an old logging road leading to the bandit's hideout?"
 That said, don't be afraid to choose a more appropriate result if you're having a hard time making it work!

-### Stock the POIs

-- Roll on the relevant tables for each point, writing the results in your notebook.
-- For each point, filter the table results through the theme you generated earlier in this process.

 #### Monster

-Monsters are any dangerous creature that live in the forest.
+Monsters are any dangerous creature one might encounter in the forest.
 This does not mean it will attack intruders by default!
 Monsters are not "waiting around" for characters to stumble upon them, but have their own wants and goals.
 Some monsters can talk, reason, and even beg for mercy. _People can be monsters, too_.

 Roll 2d20 and combine the results.